Ken-Mens/holbertonschool-unity/0x0D-unity-shadergraph/README.md

 - Glow strength

 ### Task 1.
 Pulse
-Based on the previous shader, create a new shader where the glow pulses / fades in and out.
+Based on the previous shader, created a new shader where the glow pulses / fades in and out.

 You can change the following properties of the shader in the Inspector window: